Australian-Parliamentary-Speech/Scraper/docs/src/nodes.md

 2. **Simple recognition**: No content extraction - just recognizes when this section begins
 3. **Title extraction**: Gets subdebate title information from `/subdebateinfo/title` path

+### TableNode.jl - Table Processing
+**What it does:**
+1. **Container identification**: Identifies `<table>` elements
+2. **Content exclusion**: Recognizes tables specifically so their contents are not captured as speech text

 ## Phase-Specific Node Files

+These files override or extend the base nodes above for a particular phase (e.g. different tag names or section rules).
+Where a node type also has a base file (such as `MotionnospeechNode`, `PetitionNode`, `QuoteNode_`), the phase-specific file replaces only the differing behavior; everything else is inherited from the base node.

 ### Phase2011 Specific Nodes (src/nodes/Phases/Phase2011/nodes/)